truenas/documentation/content/SCALE/SCALEUIReference/DataProtection/ScrubTasksScreensSCALE.md

 | **Enabled** | Select to enable the scrub task to run.
 Leave checkbox clear to disable the task without deleting it. |

 ## Scrub/Resilver Priority Screen
-The settings specify times when a new resilver tasks can start and run at a higher priority, or when a resilver task cannot run at a lower priority.
+The settings specify times when new resilver tasks can start, and run, at a higher priority or when a resilver task cannot run at a lower priority.

 ![ScrubTaskPrioritySCALE](/images/SCALE/22.02/resilverscrubedit.png "Default Scrub Task")